Limited Time Offer:Up to 0% off Hello Interview Premium

 It's worth adding your own test cases for the corner cases and boundary conditions that the provided tests don't cover.
 If the problem involves a grid, what happens with a 1x1 grid?
 If it involves string matching, what about empty strings or single characters?
 These take seconds to write and they can catch the kinds of subtle bugs that would otherwise cost you ten minutes of confused debugging later in the interview.

 This becomes especially valuable before the optimization phase.
 When you're changing the underlying algorithm, a solid test suite is your safety net.
-Run the full suite before you start optimizing to confirm everything passes, then run it again after each change to catch regressions immediately.
-Without this, you might "optimize" the solution and break something that was already working without realizing it until much later.
+Run the full suite before you start optimizing to confirm everything passes, then run it again after each change to immediately catch any regression, where new code breaks something that was already working.

 The type system is also a test suite